Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 JDBC Connector for Enrichment

-You might want to enrich events with data from a database (for example, looking up a customer’s risk score before applying CEP patterns).
-Flink’s async I/O is ideal for this:
+It is often necessary to enrich events with data from a database, for example by looking up a customer’s risk score before CEP patterns are applied.
+Flink’s asynchronous I/O is well suited to this purpose:

 import org.apache.flink.streaming.api.functions.async.AsyncFunction;